 If you want to visit Machu Picchu, we suggest you to book your Machu Picchu ticket in advance.

-This challenging but pleasing and beautiful path is at the top of travellers wish list.
+This challenging but pleasing and beaut4iful path is at the top of travellers wish list.
 The constant demand and tightening of Inca Trail regulations mean that its accessibility has become a problem.
 For this reason, there are now many alternative routes to Machu Picchu.
-Even so, many people still want to make the Classic Inca Trail, so it is essential to book it as soon as possible to secure your spot!
+Even so, many people still want to make the Inca Trail Trek, so it is essential to book it as soon as possible to secure your spot!

 Choquequirao is a "Sister" city of Machu Picchu with a similar importance, built along similar lines, but so far it has remained completely unnoticed.
 Due to stricter regulations on the Inca Trail, it is now a viable alternative.
 It is harder to get to and is still relatively without tourists.
 Choquequirao is said to mean "Cradle of Gold" and was clearly in a high position for the Incas.
 This is probably what the situation at Machu Picchu looked like 25 years ago, both in terms of tourism and the absence of major reconstructions.
 The Peruvian government plans to start extensive tourism here building a cable car.